-One of the department's strategic priorities is ensuring that all students in Tennessee have access to highly effective teachers and principals.
-As such, the Tennessee Academy for School Leaders (TASL) provides high-quality professional learning opportunities for building-level principals, assistant principals and instructional supervisors, aligned with the Tennessee Instructional Leadership Standards (TILS).
+An essential priority of the Tennessee Department of Education is ensuring that all schools in Tennessee have effective teachers and leaders who get the feedback and support needed to continually improve student outcomes.
+The Tennessee Academy for School Leaders (TASL) provides high-quality professional learning opportunities for principals, assistant principals, and instructional supervisors, aligned with the Tennessee Instructional Leadership Standards (TILS).

-Tennessee seeks to transform what it means to be an effective leader at all phases of a leader’s career by setting high standards for effective leadership based on research and best practice, supporting leaders to reach those standards, and empowering districts to build a network of exceptional instructional leaders who get results.
+Tennessee is transforming what it means to be an effective leader at all phases of a leader’s career by setting high standards for effective leadership based on research and best practice, supporting leaders to reach those standards, and empowering districts to build a network of exceptional instructional leaders who get results.

 - Newly hired administrators and supervisors are required to register with TASL.